 These Bluetooth in-ears don't have any virtual soundstage features.

 The JLab Audio JBuds Air Executive have very good weighted harmonic distortion performance.
 They tend to distort a bit more in the higher frequencies, which tend to be more noticeable, but it's still within good limits, even at louder volumes.

 These earbuds' results are only valid for these test settings.

 However, we were unable to determine the firmware version.
 If you own them and know where to find it, let us know in the discussion section below.

-The JLab Audio JBuds Air Executive can isolate a decent amount of noise.
+The JLab Audio JBuds Air Executive can isolate a decent amount of noise and even do a better job of noise isolating than the JLab Audio JBuds Air ANC Truly Wireless, which has an ANC feature.
 Like most in-ears without active noise cancelling, they don't isolate very much in the bass range, so they won't help block out the deep rumbles of bus or plane engines very well.
 However, they do an excellent job at isolating noises in both the mid and treble ranges, like the chatter of a busy office.
 They were tested with their silicone tips, but we'd expect even better results with their included foam tips.

 As expected for closed-back in-ears, the JLab Audio JBuds Air Executive have excellent leakage results.
 Most of the audio they leak is concentrated in a fairly narrow band in the treble range, which makes their leakage sound thin but also a bit sharp.
 Thankfully, the overall level of their leakage is below the noise floor of an average office, so it shouldn't be too bothersome.